netobserv/network-observability-operator/docs/FlowCollector.md

         <td>
           Set `enable` to `true` to deploy network policies on the namespaces used by NetObserv (main and privileged).
 It is disabled by default.
 These network policies better isolate the NetObserv components to prevent undesired connections to them.
-We recommend you either enable it, or create your own network policy for NetObserv.<br/>
+To increase the security of connections, enable this option or create your own network policy.<br/>
         </td>
         <td>false</td>
       </tr></tbody>